Nuclear Power in Bulgaria

 Also at Kozloduy is a low- and intermediate-level radioactive waste treatment and storage facility.

 In mid-2005, the Council of Ministers resolved that a 50,000 cubic metre national near-surface low-level and intermediate-level waste (LILW) disposal facility should be constructed by SE-RAW for operation in 2015.
 The National Repository for Disposal of Radioactive Waste (NRD RAW) will accept wastes over the next 60 years and store it for some 300 years.
 The €120 million cost will be paid for from the radioactive waste fund of EBRD.
 It will be built in successive modules to reach an eventual capacity of 138,200 cubic metres (345,000 tonnes) of wastes.
 (For comparison, in 2010 the Kozloduy plant generated some 1400 m3 of LLW and ILW.)
 In April 2009, SE-RAW awarded a €2.6 million three-year contract to a consortium comprising of Empresarios Agrupados Internacinal SA , VT Nuclear Services and ENPRO Consult of Bulgaria to project manage the facility.
 The consortium is responsible for site selection, design, safety assessment construction and commissioning of the facility.
 In October 2011 SE-RAW awarded a contract to Westinghouse Spain, Enresa (Spain) and DBE Technology from Germany to design this LILW repository.
+In July 2013 it was announced that a 45 ha site adjacent to Kozloduy had been selected for it.

 A near-surface repository Novi Han, about 35km southeast of Sofia, is licensed for non-nuclear radioactive wastes.